takephone/BAZZ-Bridge-SDK/README.md

 ```

-#Thank you for using BAZZ !
+#Thank you for using BAZZ Bridge !